 Some may heal with conservative treatment, while others may require surgery.
 In order to know which category a person is in, you have to take into account the totality of the circumstances, medical history, and advice from an experienced orthopedist.

-Symptoms of a Serious Knee Injury
+4 Signs of a Serious Knee Injury

 The most common signs that you’re dealing with a serious knee injury are the following:

-- You heard a popping sound or a crack.
 When people fracture a bone, they can actually hear the sound of it breaking at the time of injury.
 It’s cringe-worthy and it’s very real.
 If you fell or were hit hard, heard the sound of something breaking, and now are having trouble moving your knee, you may have a fracture.

-- Swelling.
 Sometimes the swelling is obvious and accompanied by bruising and pain.
 Other times, it’s more subtle.
 If you’re unsure of whether one of your knees is swelling, compare it with the healthy knee.
 Any differences in size, or if it’s painful to touch is a sign of injury.

-- Locked knee.
 This happens when you can’t either bend or extend your leg, and it can be the result of a torn meniscus or a small fragment of bone becoming loose.

-- Pain when putting weight on it.
 If you fractured a bone or tore a ligament, you’ll experience a sharp pain when putting your body weight on your injured knee, making it difficult or downright impossible to walk.

 When Should You Consider Knee Replacement Surgery?